-GOV 5.03: Governing Body Responsibilities
+GOV 5.04: Governing Body Responsibilities

-The governing body's responsibilities regarding the executive director include:
+The governing body's responsibilities regarding the CEO include:

-appointment of the executive director;
+appointment of the CEO;

-collaboration with the executive director;
+collaboration with the CEO;

-delegation of the authority and responsibility for organization management and policy implementation to the executive director;
+delegation of the authority and responsibility for organization management and policy implementation to the CEO;

-oversight and annual evaluation of the executive director's compensation and performance against the organization’s strategic goals and additional responsibilities outlined in the CEO’s job description;
+oversight and annual evaluation of the CEOs compensation, the effectiveness of the CEO’s partnership with the board, and performance against the organization’s strategic goals and additional responsibilities outlined in the CEO’s job description;

-approval of the executive director's employment activities outside of the organization to ensure they do not interfere with her/his administrative responsibilities; and
+approval of the CEO's employment activities outside of the organization to ensure they do not interfere with their administrative responsibilities; and

-evaluation of the effectiveness of its partnership with the executive director, at least every two years.

 Examples: Organizations may use a performance review tool to help examine the many facets of the CEO's performance including, for example: leadership, management of the organization, working relationship with the board and staff, and management of the organization's finances.
 In addition, criteria for evaluating compensation may include, for example: compensation paid to other CEOs in similar positions, compliance with regulations and guidelines regarding reasonable compensation, cost of living considerations, and the total professional experience of the CEO including advanced degrees and other experiences and skills that uniquely contribute to the success of the organization.